Seneca-ICTOER/OSL645/docs/Labs/lab1b.md

 ---
-id: tutorial1
+id: lab1
-title: Tutorial 1B - Unix and Linux File Management
+title: Lab 1B - Unix and Linux File Management
 sidebar_position: 2
-description: Tutorial 1B for Students to learn Unix/Linux File Management
+description: Lab 1B for Students to learn Unix/Linux File Management
 ---

 # Tutorial 1B: Unix and Linux File Management

-## Main Objectives of this Practice Tutorial
+## Main Objectives of this Lab

 - Understand the purpose of **directories** and **directory pathnames.**
 - Use common **Unix / Linux commands** to perform **directory management** tasks.